San Jacinto Neighborhood Plan Meeting Set for Thursday

-AMARILLO, Texas — The fourth San Jacinto Neighborhood Plan public meeting is scheduled for Thursday from 6 p.m. to 7:30 p.m. at San Jacinto Elementary School, located at the corner of S.W.
+AMARILLO, TX – The fourth San Jacinto Neighborhood Plan public meeting is scheduled for Thursday (Nov.
+7) from 6 p.m. to 7:30 p.m. at San Jacinto Elementary School, located at the corner of S.W.
 Fifth Ave. and South Carolina Street.

 The City of Amarillo, in partnership with Potter County, is developing a plan for the San Jacinto neighborhood.
 This is the third neighborhood plan resulting from the partnership.
 The plans are designed to build organizational capacity, form consensus for goals and strategies among stakeholders and provide a roadmap for future public and private reinvestment.